 Your education section might seem straightforward, but formatting it correctly can make a real difference in how employers perceive you.
 Should you include your GPA?
 What about incomplete degrees?
 Where does education go if you have 10 years of experience?
-This guide answers every question with clear examples for every scenario.
+When you're figuring out how to write a resume, this guide answers every question with clear examples for every scenario.

 What to Include in Your Education Section